Extended-Thunder/send-later/index.md

 their delivery time arrives, or rather should just deposit them into your Outbox and leave them there until the next time you send unsent messages as described above.
-You might want to disable this setting if you use some other add-on, e.g., BlunderDelay, to manage your message delivery.
+You might want to disable this setting if you use some other add-on to manage your message delivery.
 See the [Caveats section below](#caveats) for more information about this.

 ### Enforce time and day restrictions at delivery time